 If you own your home with your spouse or another person, it may already be set up to transfer easily to the co-owner upon your death.
 Property held as “joint tenants” or as “community property with right of survivorship” will transfer easily to the remaining owner(s) upon the death of one owner.
 Property held in other manners may require a court order to transfer title after the death of one owner.

 If your home is already in the name of two or more people, you may want to check your deed, to confirm that the owners hold title in the manner that will facilitate the transfer after one owner’s death.
-For more information about the different ways to hold title, see page 10 of the Law Library’s guide, “Completing and Recording Deeds.”
+For more information about the different ways to hold title, see the Law Library’s guide, “Completing and Recording Deeds.”

 Given this information, many people are tempted to add their children or others to their deed as joint tenants, to facilitate transfer after their death.
 While this does work for that purpose, adding names now, while you are still alive, does pose some concerns.
 Once a name is added to the deed, that person immediately becomes a part owner of the property, and their name cannot be removed without their permission.
 This means you can’t change your mind.
 It also means that your heirs’ creditors can put liens on the house; you will need the additional owners’ permission to sell or refinance your home; the newly added owners can transfer their portion of the property to someone else without your consent; and the newly added owners may even have a right to live in the property.
 There are also tax considerations, both at the time of the transfer, and upon the death of one owner.